Jelosus2/enkanetwork.js/README.md

 A package to get data from the enka API, it also includes a finder that you can use to search for names and images of game assets, for example a name or image of a character.
 Check [Finders](#asset-finder) for more information.

+## Notice
+> The support for the Star Rail profiles will come when it's fully integrated in enka.

 ## Changelog
 - v1.0.1:
 	- Changed the request url to prevent getting unnecessary 301s.